 - Drafting and reviewing the contract

 Contract administrators work with stakeholders to oversee whether an agreement is in the best interest for your business.
-Contract administration is a critical step in defining terms, whether all parties can move forward successfully, and in limiting risk.
+First of all, contract administration is a critical step in defining terms.
+Ultimately, this affects whether all parties can move forward successfully, and limit risk.

 Whereas, contract management steers the agreement in the later stages of the process, says Chron.
 Contract administration doesn’t include the stages a contract manager would normally oversee, such as: